aaronbenny0506-lang/ensemble-cnn-fashion-mnist/README.md

 points.
-Ensembling with bagging generally helps stabilize variance and reduce overfitting to any one training draw, but its benefit becomes visible only with enough data/iterations for that variance-reduction effect to average out — 50 total records isn't enough to reliably show it.
+Ensembling with bagging generally helps stabilize variance and reduce overfitting to any one training draw, but its benefit becomes visible only with enough data/iterations for that variance-reduction effect to average out, 50 total records isn't enough to reliably show it.
 At full scale (60,000 training images), an ensemble of CNNs like this would be expected to outperform a single CNN more consistently, at the cost of ~5x the training time and inference compute.

 ## Files in This Repo

-- `ensemble_cnn.py` — main script (run this)
+- `ensemble_cnn.py` : main script (run this)
-- `data_loader.py` — loads Fashion-MNIST from local IDX files
+- `data_loader.py` : loads Fashion-MNIST from local IDX files
 - `requirements.txt`
 - `README.md`
 - `train-images-idx3-ubyte.gz`, `train-labels-idx1-ubyte.gz`,
-  `t10k-images-idx3-ubyte.gz`, `t10k-labels-idx1-ubyte.gz` — Fashion-MNIST
+  `t10k-images-idx3-ubyte.gz`, `t10k-labels-idx1-ubyte.gz` : Fashion-MNIST
   data files (gzip, IDX format)
-- `accuracy_comparison.png` — ensemble vs. single model bar chart
+- `accuracy_comparison.png` : ensemble vs. single model bar chart
 - `confusion_matrix_ensemble_test.png`
 - `confusion_matrix_single_test.png`
 - `sample_predictions_ensemble.png`